 14. Vetiver Essential Oil Candles

 Vetiver oil candles are most appropriate during the winter season and nights.
 It has calming and warming properties, and burning vetiver oil candles can create a perfect environment before bedtime or during the winter.
-Vetiver essential oil helps in improving breathing.
-Thus, the vetiver essential oil candle can also be burnt during cold and flu to get relief.

 15. Cedarwood Essential Oil Candles

 Cedarwood is one of the best essential oils for candle.
 Cedarwood has a natural woodsy scent, and burning cedarwood essential oil candles can set the whole holiday and winter mood.
 Cedarwood oil has calming properties.

 Tea tree essential oil is one of the most commonly used essential oils for many different purposes.
 It has a sharp scent to it that can fill your whole room.
 It has calming and relaxing properties that can set your mood and rejuvenate your energy.
 It will keep you active all day.

 Clove oil has a spicy scent to it which keeps you energized.
 Clove oil also has warming properties, making it a perfect essential oil for your scented candles.
 Clove oil has relaxing and healing properties and can make you feel refreshed all day.

 Blending Essential Oils For Candles